aurcame/metrics-cpu-mem/README.md

-# CPU and memory metrics
+# CPU and memory metrics script and Dockerfile

 # About
 ---
-This repository contains Dockerimage for building [aurcame/metrics](https://hub.docker.com/repository/docker/aurcame/metrics) image.
+This repository contains:

-And a python script "**metrics**" that collect metrics about your linux server and prints basic information about your OS' cpu and memory  to console.
+  - python script "**metrics**" that collect metrics about your linux server and prints basic information about your OS' cpu and memory  to console.
+  - Dockerimage for building [aurcame/metrics](https://hub.docker.com/repository/docker/aurcame/metrics) image.

+# Metrics script
 # Prerequisites
 ---
   This requried platform with insatlled [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).